borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 borgmatic restore --archive host-2023-... --database all
 ```

-Or just omit the `--database` flag entirely:
+Or omit the `--database` flag entirely:

 ```bash